According to Merriam-Webster, the definition of a ‘wetlands’ is:

 *The soil in a Bog is very acidic and has low levels of nutrients.

-*Heath and other low-lying hedges are mostly the vegetation that is found in a Bog as they need very little in the way of nutrients.
+*Heath and other low-lying hedges are mostly the vegetation that is found in a Bog because they need very little in the way of nutrients.

 *Bogs exist in layers.
 From the top down, they are: (1) floating bog, (2) clear water, (3) false bottom, and (4) true bottom.